-GAEs- and VGAEs-based link prediction is to encode the node features and the given noisy topological structure with potentially missing edges in a graph into a latent representation and then predict the likelihood of an association between all pairs of nodes.
+\paragraph{GAEs (or VGAEs)-based Link Prediction.} GAEs- and VGAEs-based link prediction encodes the node features and the noisy topological structure with potentially missing edges in a graph into a latent representation and then predict the likelihood of an association between every pair of nodes.

-Two-layer GAEs and VGAEs for link prediction were firstly proposed~\cite{Kipf2016}, which led to a series of subsequent developments of graph representations.
-By incorporating an adversarial training module, ~\cite{Pan2018} introduced two variants, adversarially regularized graph auto-encoders (ARGAs) and adversarially regularized variational graph auto-encoders (ARVGAs), both of them required the matching of the underlying representation with a specific prior distribution while minimizing the reconstruction error of the graph structure. \cite{Grover2019} revised the decoder in GAEs and VGAEs with an iterative graph refinement strategy, resulting in Graphite-AEs and Graphite-VAEs.
-In a recent study, ~\cite{Salha2020} pointed out that linear cases of GAEs and VGAEs already achieved good performance compared to multi-layer cases, such as two- and three-layer GCNs-based GAEs and VGAEs, on link prediction.
+Two-layer GAEs and VGAEs for link prediction were firstly proposed in~\cite{Kipf2016}, followed by a series of developments of graph representations.
+By incorporating an adversarial training module,~\cite{Pan2018} introduced two variants, adversarially regularized graph auto-encoders (ARGAs) and adversarially regularized variational graph auto-encoders (ARVGAs), both requiring the matching of the underlying representation with a specific prior distribution while minimizing the reconstruction error of the graph structure. \cite{Grover2019} improved the decoder in GAEs and VGAEs with an iterative graph refinement strategy, resulting in Graphite-AEs and Graphite-VAEs.
+In a recent study, ~\cite{Salha2020} pointed out that linear cases of GAEs and VGAEs already achieved a good performance compared to multi-layer cases, such as two- and three-layer GAEs- and VGAEs-based models, on link prediction.
 This study also questioned the relevance of using three citation network datasets, including Cora, Citeseer, and Pubmed, to compare complex GAEs and VGAEs.
-The architectures of these models are usually not sufficiently deep; for example, in \cite{Pan2018}, a two-layer encoder was employed with a two-layer discriminator; in \cite{Grover2019}, a two-layer encoder and a three-layer decoder were combined with reverse message passing; in~\cite{Salha2020}, one-layer, two-layer, and three-layer GAEs and VGAEs were analyzed.
+The architectures of all these models are generally not sufficiently deep; for example, in \cite{Pan2018}, a two-layer encoder was employed with a two-layer discriminator; in \cite{Grover2019}, a two-layer encoder and a three-layer decoder were combined with reverse message passing; in~\cite{Salha2020}, one-layer, two-layer, and three-layer GAEs and VGAEs were analyzed.

-For simplicity, this paper will focus on extending the original GAEs and VGAEs; that is, our deepening is mainly for the encoder while retaining the original inner product architecture of the decoder.
-We will compare our deepened models with the shallow GAEs, VGAEs, and their variations as above-mentioned.
-Besides, we will also compare with Spectral Clustering (SC)~\cite{Tang2011} and DeepWalk~\cite{Perozzi2014} as two baselines for link prediction.
+For simplicity, this paper will focus on extending the original GAEs; that is, our deepening is mainly for the encoder while retaining the original inner product architecture of the decoder.
+We will compare our deepened model with the shallow GAEs and their variations.
+Besides, we will also compare with Spectral Clustering (SC)~\cite{Tang2011} and DeepWalk~\cite{Perozzi2014} as two baselines.